YOUTH FOOTBALL – 4th to 8th Grades

 The added bonus from a program such as this was the positive encouragement it also gave to parents to become more involved and take an active role in helping out with small drills and skills for the players each week.
 There was a general realization that you do not need any previous background in football or coaching experience to make a positive impact on these young kids.

-Those of us closely involved with Kerikeri Football Club have done a great deal of work and research on WOF over the past 24 months and we are confident that this is a positive pathway forward for all these young players as they find their way in the game, regardless of ability.
+Those of us closely involved with Kerikeri Football Club have done a great deal of work and research on WOF, and we are confident that this is a positive pathway forward for all these young players as they find their way in the game, regardless of ability.